Need to talk? Call 1800 882 436.

 Activity and rest

-Doing some gentle exercise during pregnancy can help ease tension and improve your muscle tone.
+Doing some stretching and gentle exercise during pregnancy can help ease tension and improve your muscle tone if approved by your medical care team.

-You will also usually have to stop work earlier than with a single pregnancy.
+You may have to stop work earlier than with a single pregnancy.
 Your healthcare team can advise you on the right time for this.

-Be as prepared as you can.
-The babies are likely to be born earlier so it's a good idea to get the nursery ready.
+The babies are likely to be born earlier so it's a good idea to get a nursery ready earlier.

 Before your babies are born, you can speak with your midwife or lactation consultant about feeding.
 They can provide advice and support on: